Specula · User guide

 The ±1 sample / ±1 ms / ±0.1 dB / ±1 dB nudge buttons sit next to the fields for fine adjustments by ear, folded together with level-match into one gain stage.
 The transport bar's ↺ Hold play-start toggle (full description in Loading & playback → Transport) extends to compare-mode nudges: with it on, every nudge re-seeks playback to where Play was last started, so the comparison point stays fixed while you click ±1 sample / ±1 ms.

 Click the auto-align button on any non-A slot.
-Specula runs decimated cross-correlation between slot A and the active slot to find the best sample offset, then applies it.
+Specula cross-correlates slot A and the active slot in two passes, a decimated pass to locate the offset coarsely and a full-rate pass to land on the exact sample, then applies the offset.
 Works on takes that are within ~10 seconds of each other.

 Diff is a per-slot listening mode, not a separate slot.
 The active non-A slot's toolbar carries a prominent Listen to Diff toggle: press it and playback switches to the cached A − slot residual through the same waveform, spectrogram, and export paths the source uses.
 Press the toggle again (or pick another slot) to return to the source instantly.